BLopo20/Parkinson-s-Disease-Datasets/README.md

 |Hoehn & Yahr OFF medication   | 2.3 ± 0.8                        |               |
 |Levedopa equivalent daily dose|517.5 ± 395.7                     |               |

 The study setting was a house with wall-mounted cameras in communal rooms, where subjects stayed for 5 days and 4 nights.
-The subjects were encouraged to live as freely as possible, being allowed leave the house and bring to the house anything that helped them continue normal daily activities.
-Subjects with PD werew asked to withhold their dopaminergic medication and/or switch off deep brain stimulation, in order to be in the OFF medication state for a limited period of hours.
+The subjects were encouraged to live as freely as possible, being allowed to leave the house and bring to the house anything that helped them continue normal daily activities.
+Subjects with PD were asked to withhold their dopaminergic medication and/or switch off deep brain stimulation in order to be in the OFF medication state for a limited period of hours.

 Subjects from the PD group underwent three clinical evaluations and subjects from the HC group underwent two clinical evaluations.
-The clinical evaluations concicted of the following tasks:
+The clinical evaluations consisted of the following tasks:
-- Performing the full motor sub score of the MDS-UPDRS (III);
+- Performing the full motor subscore of the MDS-UPDRS (III);
-- Performing the timed-up-and-go (TUG) test twice;
+- Performing the timed up and go (TUG) test twice;
-- Doing 20-metre walks (including three 180 turns), while the clinician evaluated their gait, at “normal”, “fast” and “slow” paces;
+- Doing 20 meter walks (including three 180 degree turns) while the clinician evaluated their gait at “normal”, “fast” and “slow” paces;

-Subjects with PD were also completed the PDQ-39, the RBD-SQ, the PDSS, and the NMSS.
+Subjects with PD also completed the PDQ-39, the RBD-SQ, the PDSS, and the NMSS.

 Red-green-blue (RGB) video was captured from cameras for between 1 and 3 hours on the first 4 days for each subject.
-The times at which video was captured was prearranged with the subjects to ensure they were home while data was collected.
-The RGB clips were were transformed to 2D and 3D human pose data.
+The times at which video was captured were prearranged with the subjects to ensure they were home while data was collected.
+The RGB clips were transformed into 2D and 3D human pose data.
 This dataset also includes accelerometer data for sit-to-stand and turning in gait episodes and other activities labelled in the dataset (i.e. descending stairs, going up stairs, or standing still).

 Note:
-- The accelerometer has a variable sampling rate of approximately 30 Hz and the video was 640x480 pixels in resolution and had an average frame rate of 30 frames per second.
+- The accelerometer has a variable sampling rate of approximately 30 Hz, and the video was 640x480 pixels in resolution and had an average frame rate of 30 frames per second.

-## How to access the data
+### How to access the data

-To access this dataset researcher need to complete the data request form in: https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVG3zqTpiAq8NIrwJhYW1tgwFUMEE0MFVOQkhJVzNHREgwREdOMDhYSVRNTCQlQCN0PWcu
+To access this dataset, researchers need to complete the data request form in: https://forms.office.com/Pages/ResponsePage.aspx?id=MH_ksn3NTkql2rGM8aQVG3zqTpiAq8NIrwJhYW1tgwFUMEE0MFVOQkhJVzNHREgwREdOMDhYSVRNTCQlQCN0PWcu

 However, some of the dataset is available in a public open dataset: https://data.bris.ac.uk/data/dataset/21h9f9e30v9cl2fapjggz4q1x7